 We also highly recommend that a finance driven member is also on the team to focus on “Cost per VM” and “Cost per GB Storage“.
 These costs are typically used to represent the overall efficiency of your system and should include all costs, cap-ex and op-ex.

 Currently, here at InMotion, we are in the planning phases to offer companies a Flex Metal Cloud on premise.
 This will simplify much of what has to be done by a customer.

 Hosted Private Cloud

 Additionally, because the third-party infrastructure is configured to serve a wide array of organizations, businesses benefit from a large scale.
-This includes the availability of more resources to provision and on-demand scalability options for businesses to use.
+This includes the availability of more resources to provision and, if the hosting provider is modern, on-demand scalability options for businesses to use.